shahou8setsu/redmine-container/README.md

-# redmine-pg
+# redmine-docker
-redmie standalone  container using postgres with adminer &amp; fluentd
+redmie standalone  container using db with adminer &amp; fluentd